miguelmartin75/GoogleCalAggregate/README.md

 which will update your output calendar from the list of source calendars in `cal/config.py`.

-# TODO

-- Google App Engine
-    - For autonomous updating and OAuth2

 # Example

 The default configuration aggregates calendars relating to _competitive programming_ from sources